 What is responsibly made hiking gear and clothing?

 The term “responsibly made” is, in itself, a little bit ambiguous and non-specific.
 But the term also doesn’t claim to be “sustainable” or “eco-friendly” which can be very misleading to consumers.
-Really, the most are the ones we already own!
+Really, the most sustainable products are the ones we already own!

 However, if something is “responsibly made”, it indicates that the brand is doing the best it can to mitigate the impact of the product’s production on the planet and the people who create it.
 But the statement also acknowledges that the brand almost certainly knows that there’s still more work to do to reduce negative impact.